-When generating soliton crystals, the pump laser was manually tuned across a resonance (TE polarized) and when the pump (with sufficient power) was aligned well enough with the resonance, a primary comb was generated, similar to the 200GHz states.
-In this case, however, as the detuning was changed further, distinctive 'fingerprint' optical spectra were observed (Fig. 2), arising from spectral interference between tightly packed solitons in the cavity - soliton crystals [129, 130].
-An abrupt step in the measured intracavity power (Fig. 2(b)) was observed at the point where these spectra appeared, as well as a dramatic reduction in the RF intensity noise (Fig. 2(c)).
-Together with the spectra shapes, these observations indicate soliton crystal formation [38], although to conclusively demonstrate this would need to perform time resolved pulse autocorrelation measurements.
-The key issue for the RF experiments was not the specific microcomb state with the low RF noise and high coherence, which were relatively straightforward to achieve through adiabatic pump wavelength sweeping.
-We found that it is not necessary to achieve a specific state, only that the chaotic regime [47] should be avoided.
-Nonetheless soliton crystals provide the lowest noise states of all micro-combs, and have formed the basis for a microwave oscillator with low phase-noise [120].
-This is important since there are a much wider range of coherent low RF noise states that are more readily accessible than any specific soliton related state [47].
+When generating soliton crystals, we typically tuned the pump laser wavelength manually across a resonance (TE polarized).
+When the pump (with sufficient power) was aligned well enough with the resonance, a primary comb was generated, similar to the 200GHz states.
+In this case, however, as the detuning was changed further, distinctive 'fingerprint' optical spectra were observed (Fig. 2), arising from spectral interference between tightly packed solitons in the cavity - solitons that formed the soliton crystals [129, 130].
+A small but noticeable and abrupt step in the measured intracavity power (Fig. 2(b)) was observed at the point where these spectra appeared.
+More dramatic was a a very significant reduction in the RF intensity noise (Fig. 2(c)) at this point.
+Together with the spectra shapes, these observations indicate soliton crystal formation [38], although to conclusively demonstrate this would need one to perform time-resolved autocorrelation pulse measurements.
+The key issue for the RF experiments was not the specific micro-comb state that was reached, but whether or not low RF noise and high coherence states were achieved, and we found that these were relatively straightforward to achieve through adiabatic pump wavelength sweeping.
+We found that overall soliton crystals provided by far the lowest noise states of all micro-combs, and have formed the basis for a microwave oscillator with low phase-noise [120].